 - Understanding the components and functions of the braking system, including brake pads, discs, callipers, and brake fluid, is essential for effective maintenance.

 - Regular inspections of brake pads and discs are crucial; visual checks can be done without removing wheels, while detailed assessments require wheel removal to identify wear and the potential need for replacement.
+Removing the wheels allows for a comprehensive view of the brake system, including the brake pads, calliper, rotor, and brake lines, which should be carefully examined for any signs of wear or damage.

 - Warning signs such as unusual noises, vibrations during braking, and a car pulling to one side should prompt immediate inspection and possible professional servicing to maintain safety and braking efficiency.